Adityaakr/StellarX/README.md

 ## Usage

 Once the server is running, you can access the dApp via your browser at `http://localhost:3000`.
-From there, you can explore and interact with the various features of the STELLARX platform.
+From there, you can explore and interact with the various features of the StellarX platform.

 ## Contributing